top Content-type: text/html Expires: 0 MIME & Mail

 Note 1.
 "Base64" is a standard way of embedding binary objects into ASCII MIME files.
 This is done by translating chunkes of 3-EBCDIC bytes to chunkes of 4-ASCII bytes.
 Our utility includes a function that performs this kind of translation.

-4. About QtmmSendMail API
+4. QtmmSendMail API

 For more information see this page.